vicendominguez/http-enum-vodafone-hua253s/README.md

 Using other IP location services was worse.
 They are completely inaccurate.

-I tried with https://wigle.net/ and it is working but its API is very limited.
+I tried it with https://wigle.net/ and it is working but its API is very limited.
 I wrote to the wigle's owner but he wanted bread... so, you only can shoot to five or six bssid per day in that webpage :(

 ### Notes